-- 2 medium sized zucchinis (or equivalent amount in summer squash)
+- 2 medium zucchinis or equivalent amount in summer squash

-- 680mL bottle of tomato sauce or can of crushed tomatoes with the juice (or 1.6 pounds of fresh tomatoes, peeled, seeded and diced)
+- 680 mL bottle tomato sauce or can of crushed tomatoes with the juice or 1.6 pounds of fresh tomatoes, peeled, seeded and diced

-- 6 cups of summer vegetables (I used 2 cups of beans, 2 cups of chopped mushrooms, 1 cup of diced carrots and 1 cup of chopped chard)
+- 6 cups summer vegetables (I used 2 cups of chopped green beans, 2 cups of sliced mushrooms, 1 cup of diced carrots and 1 cup of chopped chard)

 - 1 tbsp cane sugar

 - ¼ cup nutritional yeast